oraclebase/vagrant/database/rhel8_19/README.md

 A simple Vagrant build for Oracle Database 19c on Red hat linux 8.

-Note: the vagrant base box of RHEL8 is shipped with all the prerequisite rpm packages for Oracle 19c. tested with Tim Hall builds
+Note: the vagrant base box of RHEL8 is shipped with all the prerequisite rpm packages for Oracle 19c. tested with few Tim Hall builds so far

 Enjoy